 Prerequisite: Biology 320, 411, or 420.

 Ecological principles in exploitation and management of forest, range, watershed and recreation lands for sustained human benefit.
-530. (111.)
-Limnology (4) I, II Two lectures and six hours of laboratory.
-Prerequisite: Biology 411.
+530. Limnology (4) I, II Two lectures and six hours of laboratory.

 Biological, chemical and physical considerations of inland waters.

-531. (113.)
-Biological Oceanography (4) I, II Two lectures and six hours of laboratory.
-Prerequisite: Biology 411.
+531. Biological Oceanography (4) I, II

+Two lectures and six hours of laboratory.

 Ecological concepts as applied to pelagic and benthic marine organisms and their environment.
-Field and laboratory experience in oceanographic techniques, particularly the coastal environment.
-532. (112.)
+Field and laboratory experience in oceanographic techniques, particularly the 532.
 Fisheries Biology (3) II Two lectures and three hours of laboratory.
-Prerequisite: Biology 411.

 Fisheries of commercial importance.
-The dynamics of exploited populations.
-535. (121.)
+The dynamics of exploited populations. of the Smallest on topics produced in Bidle 535.
 Systems Ecology (4) Three lectures and three hours of laboratory.

 Prerequisites: Biology 411, Mathematics 122 or 150, and consent of instructor.
-Theory and techniques of systems analysis and mathematical modeling as applied to ecological problems.
-537. (123.)
-Advanced Systems Ecology (4) Three lectures and three hours of laboratory.
-Prerequisites: Biology 535 and consent of instructor.
+Theory and techniques of systems analysis and mathematical modeling as applied to 77.
+Advanced Systems Ecology (4) Three lectures and three hours of laboratory. ecological problems.
+537. Advanced Systems Ecology (4) Prerequisites: Biology 535 and consent of instructor.
 Advanced topics in the application of mathematical modeling and simulation techniques to analyses of ecological problems.
-541. (156.)
-Developmental Biology (4) I, II Two lectures and six hours of laboratory.
+541. Developmental Biology (4) I, II Two lectures and six hours of laboratory.

 Prerequisites: Biology 430 or 503.

 Analysis of development with emphasis on embryonic differentiation.

-544. (158.)
-Human Genetics (4) I, II Two lectures and six hours of laboratory.
-Prerequisite: Biology 503.
+544. Human Genetics (4) I, II

+Two lectures and six hours of laboratory.

+Prerequisite: Riology 503 Prerequisite: Biology 503.

 Genetics as related to human biology, with consideration of the applied fields of medical genetics, genetic counseling, and population studies.

-545. (157.)
-Cytogenetics (4) I Two lectures and six hours of laboratory.
-Prerequisite: Biology 503.
+545. Cytogenetics (4) I

+Two lectures and six hours of laboratory.

 The physical basis of heredity.
 Study of the chromosomes and chromosome behavior in relation to problems in heredity and evolution.

-546. (171.)
-Mutagenesis (3) Prerequisite: Biology 503.
+546. Mutagenesis (3)

+Prerequisite: Biology 503.

 Basic principles and applications of mutation induction, expression, and detection at all levels of biological organization.
 Emphasis on mutation induction by chemicals and ionizing radiations.

-Biological Sciences / 91 547.
-(163.)
-Microbial Genetics (3) I, II Prerequisite: Biology 503.
+547. Microbial Genetics (3) I, II

+Prerequisite: Biology 503.

 Theory underlying microbial genetics.

-548. (172.)
-Behavioral Genetics (3) I, II Prerequisite: Biology 503.
+548. Behavioral Genetics (3) I, II Prerequisite: Biology 503.

 The genetic involvement of single and multiple gene systems in animal behavior.
-549. (160.)
-Evolution and Population Genetics (3) I, II Prerequisite: Biology 503.
-Theory of evolution and modeling of genetic systems. - 550.
-(169.)
-Ecological Genetics (3) I, II Prerequisites: Biology 501 or 411 and 503.
-Theory of adaptations of natural populations to their environments. - 559.
-(173.)
-Advanced Genetics (3) I, II Prerequisite: Biology 503.
+549. Evolution and Population Genetics (3) I, II Prerequisite: Biology 503.

+Theory of evolution and modeling of genetic systems.

+550. Ecological Genetics (3) I, II

+Prerequisites: Biology 501 or 411 and 503.

+Theory of adaptations of natural populations to their environments.

+559. Advanced Genetics (3) I, II

+Prerequisite: Biology 503.

 Current topics in molecular, organismal or population genetics.
-Maximum credit six units. - 561.
-(181.)
-Advanced Topics in Cellular Physiology (3) I, II Prerequisite: Biology 502.
+Maximum credit six units.
+561. Advanced Topics in Cellular Physiology (3) I, II Prerequisite: Biology 502.

 Current topics in cellular physiology.
 May be repeated with new content.
+Maximum credit 562.
+Topics in Comparative Physiology (3) Selected topics from comparative aspects of endocrinology, feeding and digestion, blood and circulation, respiration, metabolism, excretion, osmoregulation, nerve conduction, muscle contraction, transport and sensory reception.
+May be repeated with new content.
+See class schedule for specific content.
 Maximum credit six units.
-562. (142A.)
-Comparative Animal Physiology I (3) Prerequisite: Biology 502.

-Feeding and digestion, blood and circulation, nutrition, respiration and metabolism, excretion and osmoregulation.
-Considerations of function from molecular to organismal levels.
-Major phyla are considered.
-(Formerly numbered Biology 562A.)
 562L.
-(142A.)
-Comparative Animal Physiology Laboratory I (2) Six hours of laboratory.

-Prerequisites: Biology 502; credit or concurrent registration in Biology 562.
+Comparative Physiology Laboratory I (2) Prerequisites: Biology 502; credit or concurrent registration in Biology 562.
 Directed laboratory projects emphasizing the design of experiments in physiological research.
 Emphasis on topics presented in Biology 562.
 (Formerly numbered Biology 562A.)
-563. (142B.)
-Comparative Animal Physiology II (3) II Prerequisite: Biology 502.
+566. Photobiology (3) II Prerequisite: Biology 502.